steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 # dir ABPnzm4LxSpC5K-A9MJ7ncqKyqEOnGbtDZ0enFNpeiUGcIR3B56s1wx00ZvUtCpSP9oajGBe
 # dir ABPnzm6zBHlLoohyBkVmHcqif6jY-ydTbdCG1bfreX57uF7exxwHINLFLF-WWHWfxhxIFHx1
 # Total 2 uploads found.
+# ---
+# Note: the command succeeds even if the multipart uploads are disabled.

 bin/hadoop s3guard uploads $BUCKET

 # repeat twice, once with "no" and once with "yes" as responses
 # if there were any uploads, they must be reported as deleted

 bin/hadoop s3guard uploads -abort $BUCKET

 # MUST be empty